zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ObjectPalettes:
     rgb   #F8F888, #000000, #10A840, #F8B888
 ```
+_With this new format, the same OBJ0 palette is much easier to edit._

 There's a fair amount of hairy macro code at compile-time to convert these #RGB colors to a two-bytes GBC color.
 But the result is very pleasant to read: hexdecimal RGB colors are used everywhere, especially on the web, and many color editors can import and export from this format.